The Post-Baptism Identity Project

 Home-First

-Church plants the seed.
-Home is where identity grows.
-This book was written for the kitchen table, the car ride, the bedside conversation.
+The home is God's primary classroom.
+This book was written for the kitchen table, the car ride, the bedside conversation — not just Sunday morning.

 Identity, Not Just Rules